workworkwork-create/Building-a-Hill-Fire-Detection-IoT-with-LoRa/README.md

 # Building-a-Hill-Fire-Detection-IoT-with-LoRa
 Attachment of Design Files

-The attachments below are the design files used in this project.
+The attachments below are the project code used in this project.

 Sensor node – Folder contains